California to end Walgreens contract after abortion dispute

 SACRAMENTO, Calif.
 (AP) — California Gov. Gavin Newsom on Wednesday withdrew a $54 million contract with Walgreens after the pharmacy giant indicated it would not sell an abortion pill by mail in some conservative-led states.

-Newsom on Wednesday ordered state officials to not renew a contract with Walgreens to purchase specialty pharmacy prescription drugs for California’s prison health care system, including antivirual and antifungal drugs and medication used for congestive heart failure.
+Newsom on Wednesday ordered state officials to not renew a contract with Walgreens to purchase specialty pharmacy prescription drugs for California’s prison health care system, including antiviral and antifungal drugs and medication used for congestive heart failure.
 Walgreens has gotten about $54 million from the contract, which expires April 30.

 Newsom’s office said the state will buy the drugs somewhere else.